brunoliw1994/Dog-Dodger/README.md

 # Overview

-The intent of this code is to learn how to make a basic game using python.
+This code intends to help me learn how to make a basic game using python.

-{Provide a description the game that you wrote.
-Describe how to play your game.}
 Dog Dodger is a game inspired on the Google Dinosaur game.
-The goal is to jump over dogs that are trying to catch you while you make points by surviving the challenge the longest.
+The goal is to jump over dogs trying to catch you while you make points by surviving the challenge the longest.
 Moving instructions:
 Jump -> Spacebar
 Forward -> right key